 Read – Benefits of Baking soda.

-Low fat dairy products also form alkaline environment in the body.
-Opt for low fat milk, curd, paneer or buttermilk.
+Low-fat dairy products also form an alkaline environment in the body.
+Opt for low-fat milk, curd, paneer or buttermilk.

 Olive oil and omega 3 rich foods:

 Green tea is rich in antioxidants.
-It relieves the inflammation caused by gout, reduces the swelling and contributes in fluid intake.
+It relieves the inflammation caused by gout, reduces swelling, as well as contributes to fluid intake.
 Make sure you take decaffeinated green teas.

 Read – Benefits of Matcha green tea

-Here is the list of foods that you need to avoid or restr’ict in order to reduce Uric acid from blood.
+Here is the list of foods that you need to avoid or restrict in order to reduce Uric acid from the blood.

-Uric acid is by product of proteins called purines.
-Purines are present in foods like red meat, mushrooms, yeast containing products, big pulse grains, channa flour, spinach etc. To fulfil the protein requirement include dals, pulses like moong or moth beans, egg whites or fish in very restricted amounts.
+Uric acid is a by-product of proteins called purines.
+Purines are present in foods like red meat, mushrooms, yeast containing products, big pulse grains, channa flour, spinach, etc. To fulfill the protein requirement include dals, pulses like moong or moth beans, egg whites, or fish in very restricted amounts.

 Restrict caffeine and alcohol:

-Caffeine containing products like coffee, tea, aerated drinks, and alcohol increase uric acid in blood.
-Excretion of caffeine hinders the excretion of uric acid from the blood stream.
-Thus restricting such foods helps reduce uric acid levels from the blood.
+Caffeine-containing products like coffee, tea, aerated drinks, and alcohol increase uric acid in the blood.
+Excretion of caffeine hinders the excretion of uric acid from the bloodstream.
+Thus restricting such foods helps reduce uric acid levels in the blood.

-Now you know about How to reduce Uric acid from blood.
-The primary dietary goal for gout is to limit your intake of purine rich foods.
+Now you know about How to reduce Uric acid from the blood.
+The primary dietary goal for gout is to limit your intake of purine-rich foods.
 Perfect hydrated body with loads of antioxidants circulating in blood keeps uric acid in check.
 Taking care of small details in food intake and lifestyle keeps gout in control.